esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 Preprocessing
 =============

 Raw data often contains unwanted signal components: offsets, trends or even oscillatory nuisance signals.
 Syncopy has a dedicated :func:`~syncopy.preprocessing` function to deal with all of those.
-Let's start by creating confounding components for our synthetic dataset:
+Let's start by creating a new synthetic signal with confounding components:

 .. literalinclude:: /quickstart/add_nuisance.py

+Here we used a ``cfg`` dictionary to assemble all needed parameters, a concept we adopted from `FieldTrip <https://www.fieldtriptoolbox.org/>`_

 Dataset Arithmetics
 -------------------

 If the *shape* of different Syncopy objects match exactly (``nSamples``, ``nChannels`` and ``nTrials`` are all the same), we can use **standard Python arithmetic operators** like **+**, **-**, ***** and **/** directly.
 Here we want a linear superposition, so we simply add everything together::

-  # add the trend and the nuisance harmonic
+  # add noise, trend and the nuisance harmonic
-  data_nui = data + lin_trend + harm50
+  data_nui = harm + wn + lin_trend + harm50
   # also works for scalars
   data_nui = data_nui + 5